momiji/kpx/README.md

   - host: "*"
     proxy: pac-mkt
     verbose: true

+# list of rules to determine which proxy to use for SOCKS proxy
+socksRules:
+  # sample: direct connection for this host
+  - host: "test-proxy-pac1"
+    proxy: direct
+    dns: 127.0.0.1
+  # sample: use '*' host as a catch all
+  - host: "*"
+    proxy: net

 # list some domain aliases, allowing to use 'EUR' instead of 'EUR.MSD.WORLD.COMPANY'
 domains: